A Score that Really Matters: The Credit Score

-Before lenders decide to lend you money, they must know that you're willing and able to pay back that mortgage.
-To understand your ability to repay, they look at your income and debt ratio.
-In order to assess your willingness to repay the mortgage loan, they consult your credit score.
+Before lenders make the decision to lend you money, they need to know that you're willing and able to repay that mortgage loan.
+To assess whether you can pay back the loan, they look at your income and debt ratio.
+In order to calculate your willingness to pay back the loan, they look at your credit score.

 Your credit score is a direct result of your repayment history.
-They don't consider your income, savings, amount of down payment, or personal factors like gender, race, national origin or marital status.
-These scores were invented specifically for this reason.
-Credit scoring was developed to assess willingness to pay while specifically excluding other irrelevant factors.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other demographic factors.

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score comes from both the good and the bad of your credit report.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scores.
+Your score considers both positive and negative information in your credit report.
+Late payments count against you, but a record of paying on time will improve it.

-To get a credit score, borrowers must have an active credit account with a payment history of at least six months.
-This history ensures that there is sufficient information in your credit to generate an accurate score.
-If you don't meet the criteria for getting a score, you may need to work on your credit history before you apply for a mortgage loan.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your credit to assign an accurate score.
+If you don't meet the minimum criteria for getting a score, you might need to work on a credit history before you apply for a mortgage loan.

 Mutual Security Mortgage can answer questions about credit reports and many others.
 Give us a call: 3039317879.